iobio/example-bamViewer/step4/README.md

 Remove the code in step 3 that we added to test the visualization.
 [Lines 148 - 150](https://github.com/iobio/example-bamViewer/blob/master/step3/app.step3.html#L148).

 ### Hook up URL data to visualization
-At [line 89](https://github.com/iobio/example-bamViewer/blob/master/step3/app.step3.html#L85) add a the variable ```alns``` to hold the alignments coming back.
+At [line 89](https://github.com/iobio/example-bamViewer/blob/master/step3/app.step3.html#L85) add the variable ```alns``` to hold the alignments coming back.
 Also replace the ```data``` event callback with this code.
 The data event gets called each time a message is delivered over the websocket.
 These messages aren't guaranteed to be a single record or even whole records, so we need to account for partial records.
 ```JavaScript
 // Store alns as the come back
 var alns = [];